Records of heads of state: Tallest

 The tallest height of a president is that of Filip Vujanović of Montenegro standing at 6 ft 7 in tall.

 One of the tallest rulers in history was Dusan the Mighty, who was King of Serbia (1331–1345) and later Tsar of Serbs, Greeks, and Bulgarians (1346–1355).
 He was 214 cm tall, in that time the average height was 165-170 cm, so he searched all over Europe to find 101 men over 2 m tall to be part of his personal guard.

 On the other hand, Herodotus wrote in Histories (7:117) that "Xerxes was in stature the tallest of all the Persians, falling short by only four fingers of being five royal cubits in height."
 A royal cubit is assumed to be a bit more than 20 English inches (52 cm), which makes Xerxes almost 8 feet tall (2.43 m), though this is likely legendary.
 Sancho VII of Navarre was reported to be 7 ft 4 in.

 Shortest

 President Benito Juárez of Mexico was reportedly the shortest world leader, standing at 4 ft 6 in.

 The shortest monarch is Queen Victoria of the British Empire, who was believed to be around 4 ft 9 in.
 Two Egyptian pharaohs were also said to be very short, Cleopatra VII was said to be 5 ft 0 in and Amenhotep I is claimed to be the shortest male monarch at 5 ft 4 in.

-Lifespan after abdication/resignation

-The monarch with the longest post-lifespan after abdication is Simeon II of Bulgaria who ruled as Tsar of Bulgaria between 1943 and 1946 and is still living, it has been since his reign ended.
-The president with the longest post-lifespan after resignation is Isabel Perón, President of Argentina who ruled between 1974 and 1976 and is still living, it has been since her resignation.